Bylaws of the Staff Council of The University of Texas at Dallas - UTDPP1073

-The Staff Council of The University of Texas at Dallas, hereinafter referred to as Staff Council, in keeping with the mission of UT Dallas, is an advisory body through which eligible Staff members, hereinafter referred to as Staff, can convey information and make recommendations to the President regarding interests and concerns of Staff.
-The Staff Council is constituted by the President and by the Board of Regents of the University of Texas System, with the goal of continually improving university operations and the well-being of UT Dallas' Staff.
-The Staff Council is constituted to address matters of general concern to the University Community, and in particular to members of UT Dallas' Staff.
+The Staff Council of The University of Texas at Dallas, hereinafter referred to as Staff Council, in keeping with the mission of UT Dallas, is an advisory body through which eligible staff members, hereinafter referred to as Staff, convey information and make recommendations to the University President regarding interests and concerns of Staff.
+The Staff Council is constituted by the University President, and by the Board of Regents of the University of Texas System, with the goal of continually improving university operations and the well-being of UT Dallas' staff.
+The Staff Council is charged to address matters of general concern to the University community, and in particular to members of UT Dallas' staff

 The Staff Council shall serve as a consultative and deliberative body for Staff in:

 - Addressing issues of concern that are unique to Staff,

 - Fostering expanded opportunities for Staff involvement in campus governance,

 - Building a sense of community by encouraging the exchange of ideas and concerns,